NicholasBerryman/PCBDraw/README.md

 #### Context Panel: The Export Tab
 ![](https://imgur.com/nmMKoKH.png)

 **This tab sets the options for carving the board and can cause problems if set up wrong.
-Use the default values unless something has gone wrong or you know what you are doing**
+Use the default values unless something has gone wrong or you really know what you are doing**
 * The **Z-Down** option sets the cutting depth for the circuit board.
 Make this **more negative** if the cut is too shallow, make it **less negative** if the cut is too deep.
 * The **Drill Down** option sets the drilling depth.
 If you want to only drill pilot holes, set it to some value less then the thickness of your board (as a negative number).
 If you want to drill the whole way through the board, set it the the thickness of your board (as a negative number).
   * If drilling through the whole board, please ensure you have placed something below it so the Router does not drill into itself